 4. Rooftop viewing

-A unique characteristic of Wrigley Field is the presence of tall residential buildings behind the stadium with a view onto the ballpark.
-Many of the rooftops offer tickets with food and beverages during home games; revenues are shared with the Cubs.
+A unique characteristic of Wrigley Field is the presence of tall residential buildings behind the stadium with a view of the ballpark.
+Many of the rooftops offer tickets with unlimited food and beverages during home games.

 5. Gameday at the Park

-On game days, ticketholders head to the Gallagher Way to lounge in the sun, drink local brews and watch game highlights on a giant video board.
+On game days, ticketholders head to the Gallagher Way to lounge in the sun, drink local brews, and watch game highlights on a giant video board.
 They also get the chance to glimpse the 2016 Championship Trophy at the Trophy Room, which houses World Series collectibles.
-The tavern-style Brickhouse and Starbucks Reserve® Bar welcome both ticketholders and non-ticketholders, as do the tantalizing food trucks that line the area on game days.
+The adjacent Budweiser Brickhouse Tavern welcomes both ticketholders and non-ticketholders.

 Wrigleyville neighborhood

-The Wrigleyville neighborhood comes alive on game day and creates an absolutely contagious energy — a fever pitch — to which no one is immune.
+The Wrigleyville neighborhood comes alive on game day and creates an absolutely contagious energy.
 For hours before and after the game, the streets, particularly at the intersection of Clark and Addison Streets, are teeming with baseball fans filling up on food, drinks, and festivities.
-Within walking distance of the stadium, dozens of restaurant and bar options include favorites such:
+Within walking distance of the stadium, you’ll find dozens of restaurant and bar options to enjoy before and after the game.

 Murphy’s Bleachers: This is the classic corner bar across the street from Wrigley Field, complete with rooftop.
 You can’t miss it—hoards of fans crowd around it, whether or not it’s game day.

-Sports Corner: The party continues at Sports Corner, a bi-level bar across from Wrigley Field.
-An American pub menu, TVs lining the walls and contagious Cubs fever make it a favorite among baseball fans.
+The Sports Corner: The party continues at Sports Corner, a bi-level bar across from Wrigley Field.
+An American pub menu, TVs lining the walls and the unbeatable Cubs fever makes it a favorite among baseball fans.

 Casey Moran’s: Spacious, warm and inviting, this Irish-influenced gastropub hosts six full bars, 30 plasma screens, an outdoor patio (with a retractable roof in case of rain), a VIP lounge and rooftop garden.